Molecular symmetry: Examples of point groups

 Assigning each molecule a point group classifies molecules into categories with similar symmetry properties.
 For example, PCl3, POF3, XeO3, and NH3 all share identical symmetry operations.
 They all can undergo the identity operation E, two different C3 rotation operations, and three different σv plane reflections without altering their identities, so they are placed in one point group, C3v, with order 6.
 Similarly, water (H2O) and hydrogen sulfide (H2S) also share identical symmetry operations.
 They both undergo the identity operation E, one C2 rotation, and two σv reflections without altering their identities, so they are both placed in one point group, C2v, with order 4.
 This classification system helps scientists to study molecules more efficiently, since chemically related molecules in the same point group tend to exhibit similar bonding schemes, molecular bonding diagrams, and spectroscopic properties.

 Point group symmetry describes the symmetry of a molecule when fixed at its equilibrium configuration in a particular electronic state.
 It does not allow for tunneling between minima nor for the change in shape that can come about from the centrifugal distortion effects of molecular rotation.

-Common point groups

-The following table lists many of the point groups applicable to molecules, labelled using the Schoenflies notation, which is common in chemistry and molecular spectroscopy.
-The descriptions include common shapes of molecules, which can be explained by the VSEPR model.
-In each row, the descriptions and examples have no higher symmetries, meaning that the named point group captures all of the point symmetries.

-Representations

-A set of matrices that multiply together in a way that mimics the multiplication table of the elements of a group is called a representation of the group.
-For example, for the C2v point group, the following three matrices are part of a representation of the group:

-Although an infinite number of such representations exist, the irreducible representations (or "irreps") of the group are all that are needed as all other representations of the group can be described as a linear combination of the irreducible representations.

-Also, the irreducibile representations are those matrix representations in which the matrices are in their most diagonal form possible.

-Character tables

-For any group, its character table gives a tabulation (for the classes of the group) of the characters (the sum of the diagonal elements) of the matrices of all the irreducible representations of the group.
-As the number of irreducible representations equals the number of classes, the character table is square.